Sold everywhere:

 Offer your sitting tenants first refusal

-It is often considered decent to offer your sitting tenants first refusal on purchasing the property.
-Even if they do not have the funds to afford it, giving them the option will be appreciated by them and can help you maintain a positive relationship during the selling process.
+Even if they do not have the funds to afford it.
+They will likely appreciated being given the option.
+This can help you to maintain a positive relationship during the selling process.

 Get all your paperwork sorted

-Documentation is an important part of any property sale, but when you still have tenants in-situ, there may be details involved that you would not otherwise have to consider.
+Documentation is an important part of any property sale.
+But when you still have tenants in-situ, there may be details you would not otherwise have to think about.

 You will usually be required to gather all of the following: